beeramn/372final/README.md

 ## UNet Model

 The script defines a lightweight U-Net designed to predict four output masks.
 Those being the left and right channels for vocals, and left and right channels for instrumentals.
 These predictions come from a stereo magnitude spectrogram inputs.
-This architecture treats the spectrogram as a 2-channel image, so it learns spatial patterns accross both frequency/time space and stereo correlations.
+This architecture treats the spectrogram as a 2-channel image, so it learns spatial patterns across both frequency/time space and stereo correlations.

-- Encoder: Downsamples the spectrogram, captures borader context and learns abstract freatures
+- Encoder: Downsamples the spectrogram, captures broader context and learns abstract features
 - Bottleneck: forms the most compressed representation, contains high level global information
 - Decoder: upsamples those features, recombines them with early encoder activations through skip connections, restores fine spectral detail
-- Final Convolution: 1x1 convolution, maps the decoded representation to four mask channels, corresponding to stereo and stero instrumentals.
+- Final Convolution: 1x1 convolution, maps the decoded representation to four mask channels, corresponding to stereo and stereo instrumentals.
 - Output: Sigmoid ensures the output fall between 0-1 so they behave like multiplicative soft masks.

 **This design intentionally uses only two downsampling levels so it can run on low-VRAM GPUs while still modeling stereo structure.**